kelvinyangli/kelvinyangli.github.io/_pages/about.md

   - /about.html
 ---

-I am a research fellow at the Research School of Computer Science, the Australian National University.
-I work in the graph analytics group under the supervision of Kee Siong Ng.
-My research interests are a mixture of mathematics, computer science and machine learning.
-I have worked on problems in graph theory, computational complexity theory, causal discovery, differential privacy and homomorphic encryption.
+I am a research fellow at the School of Computing, the Australian National University, Canberra.
+I am also part of the Software Innovation Institute (https://sii.anu.edu.au/).
+I work in the areas of differential privacy and homomorphic encryption under the supervision of Kee Siong Ng.
+My research interests include graph theory, theoretical computer science, machine learning, differential privacy and homomorphic encryption.

-Before joining ANU, I completed a Bachelor of Arts degree (majored in philosophy and mathematics) and a Master of Science degree (majored in mathematics) at the University of Melbourne.
-My research topic during the master study was in graph labelling under the supervision of Sanming Zhou and Deborah King.
-My PhD project was supervised by Kevin Korb and Lloyd Allison at the Faculty of Information Technology, Monash University.
-The work was about scaling up Bayesian network structure learning using the local-to-global paradigm via Markov blankets.
+Before joining ANU, I completed a Bachelor of Arts degree and a Master of Science degree at the University of Melbourne, under the supervision of Sanming Zhou and Deborah King.
+I completed a Doctor of Philosophy degree at Faculty of Information Technology, Monash University under the supervision of Kevin Korb and Lloyd Allison.